material-motion/material-motion/specifications/runtime.md

 ### Step 5: Actors execute Intentions

-The Runtime is now expected to forward animation events to the Actor instances.
+The Runtime is now expected to forward update events to the Actor instances.

 Actors are informed of events via the following algorithm: